Mixaz017/Custom-Krunker-Client/README.md

 You don't have to download `.blockmap` or `.yml` files, because those files are released only for auto update purpose.

 ### Running from source code
-If your system doesn't support those released files, or you want to get latest version of the client, you can run the client by following the guide below:
+If your system doesn't support those released files, or you want to get latest version of the client, you can run the client by following the guide below.
 - Requirements for both methods
 	1. Install [Node.js](https://nodejs.org/en/download/).
 	Versions above 9.0.0 should works fine.
 If you using `apt` to install Node.js, please note that apt may not work because apt provides very old version of Node.js.
 You can use [nvm](https://github.com/nvm-sh/nvm) to easily manage Node.js versions so it is highly recommended.
 You can check the version of Node by running `node -v`.